laschuet/ClusteringPrototypesCriticisms.jl/README.md

 A Julia package for computing prototypes and criticisms.

 Currently, there is a focus on finding prototypes and criticisms in clusterings.
-Nonetheless, this package can be used to find prototypes and criticisms in raw data sets.
-In this case, the clustering of the raw data set is an intermediate step that is hidden from the user.
-However, there are also other methods implemented that do not cluster the raw data set at all.
+Nonetheless, this package can also be used to find prototypes and criticisms in data sets.
+In this case, the data set needs to be clustered first.
+However, there are also other methods implemented that work without clustering at all.

 In particular, we currently support the selection of prototypes and criticisms with the following methods: